-The Caribbean has a best choice of luxury hotel with amazing spas that can offer their rivals more than a run for their cash – in terms of setting, facilities and the standard of treatments.
+The Caribbean has the best choices of luxury hotels with amazing spas that can offer their rivals more than a run for their cash – in terms of setting, facilities and the standard of treatments.

-With an immaculate golf course, 3 pools, ten tennis courts and the long white sands of Penney’s Beach, the 196-room 4 season resort Nevis attracts a sporty crowd adding lots of families.
+With an immaculate golf course, 3 pools, ten tennis courts and the long white sands of Penney’s Beach, the 196-room Four Seasons Resort Nevis attracts a sporty crowd adding lots of families.
 Its big spa complex is both palatial and private with spacious open-air relaxation places and a herb garden.
 The big choice of treatment contains a Caribbean Fusion massage with coconut milk and lemongrass, along with rituals developed with the Themae Spa in Paris.

-Carlisle Bay, tucked away on its own south-coast beach, sets a quality for Caribbean hotels with its relax, stylish interiors and a wonderfully restrained spa.
-Many Caribbean spas tend to be a pretty gawdy or dated, but the Blue spa, like the rest of this hotel, is fabulously restrained and oozes a steely choice.
+Carlisle Bay, tucked away on its own south-coast beach, sets a quality for Caribbean hotels with its relaxed, stylish interiors and a wonderfully restrained spa.
+Many Caribbean spas tend to be pretty gaudy or dated, but the Blue spa, like the rest of this hotel, is fabulously restrained and oozes a steely choice.
 It may be little, but it delivers.
 There are facials using NaturaBisse super brand and you can also dabble with scrubs, wraps and massages.